Otoyol

-The Otoyol (Plural: Otoyollar) is the national network of controlled-access highways in Turkey.
-The term Otoyol translates to motorway while the literal meaning is auto-route.
-The Otoyol was first opened in 1973.
+The otoyol (plural: otoyollar) is a road in the national network of controlled-access highways in Turkey.
+The Turkish word otoyol translates to "motorway", while its literal meaning is "auto-route".
+The first otoyol was opened in 1973.

-As of December 2024, there are 3,796 km of otoyol in service, the network passes through 28 provinces out of 81 in Turkey.
+As of December 2024, there were 3796 km of otoyols in service, on a network passes through 28 out of 81 provinces in Turkey.

-The system previously consisted of three separate networks; the Edirne-Istanbul-Ankara corridor, the Aegean network centred on İzmir and the Southeastern network centred on Adana.
-With the completion of the O-5 in 2019 and the extension of the O-21 in 2020, these three networks have since been connected.
+The system previously consisted of three separate networks; the Edirne–Istanbul–Ankara corridor, the Aegean network centred on İzmir and the Southeastern network centred on Adana.
+With the completion of the O-5 in 2019 and the extension of the O-21 in 2020, these three networks were connected.
+Older routes were built solely with state funds, while newer routes and routes under construction were developed through the build–operate–transfer (BOT; yap–işlet–devret) model, where private companies build and operate the highway for a specified period before transferring ownership to the state.
+This allows for private investment in highway infrastructure to support expansion and maintenance without immediate public expenditure.
 The network is expected to expand to 8,325 km by 2053.
-The minimum speed limit on the Turkish otoyols is 40 km/h while the maximum speed is 140 km/h.
+The minimum speed limit on Turkish otoyols is 40 km/h while the maximum speed is 140 km/h.